Prot10/project-template/CONTRIBUTING.md

 The documentation stage checks for errors during the documentation generation process.

-Please note that it is not possible to merge to the master branch without a successful CI pipeline.
+Please note that it is not possible to merge to the main branch without a successful CI pipeline.

 # Versioning